How far will one man go to make sure the truth gets out?

 I should begin this review by saying that I am totally fascinated by the whole ‘asteroid heading to Earth’ concept.
 I’ve watched numerous films and read every work of fiction I can featuring asteroids in this very scenario, so when Stormhaven Rising was recommended to me, I jumped at the chance to read it.

-The crux of this story is the government trying to keep knowledge of the oncoming asteroid out of the public domain, and Colton Taylor, an industrialist with seeming unlimited resources, trying to do the exact opposite.
+The crux of this story is the government trying to keep knowledge of the oncoming asteroid out of the public domain, and Colton Taylor, an industrialist with seemingly unlimited resources, trying to do the exact opposite.
 I found the character dynamics interesting for the most part.
-There were parts that went aover my head, or went on for a little longer than I felt necessary, but overall, I enjoyed the story.
+There were parts that went over my head or went on for a little longer than I felt necessary, but overall, I enjoyed the story.

-If you enjoy hard sci-fi, then I would certainly recommend added Stormhaven Rising to your ‘to be read’ list.
+If you enjoy hard sci-fi, then I would certainly recommend adding Stormhaven Rising to your ‘to be read’ list.